yinmayuetang/yinmayuetang.github.io/index.md

 ## **RESEARCH INTEREST**

 - Adolescent & Resilience
-- Underlying mechanisms of mindfulness based intervention
+- Mindfulness-based intervention & Insomnia
 - Positive psychology

-I dedicate to apply what I learned into practice and discover the problems from practice to conduct research, trying to realize the combination of research value and practical value.
-Based on my previous research and intern experience, I wanna explore the positive psychological resources to help people better cope with present/future stress and threats, from identifying factors, and discovering mechanisms, to examining interventions.
+I am dedicated to applying what I learned into practice and discovering the problems from practice to conduct research, trying to realize the combination of research value and practical value.
+Based on my previous research and intern experience, I wanna explore the positive psychological resources to help people better cope with present/future stressful life events, from identifying factors, and discovering mechanisms, to examining interventions.

 <br>